Goodwin College of Education Undergraduate Admission Process

 - Application deadlines are as follows:

-- for Fall semester admission: July 10
+- for summer semester admission: March 25

-- for Spring semester admission: October 25
+- for fall semester admission: July 10

 - ALL application items must be on file with the GCOE Office of Admissions by the listed deadline, in order for the application file to be considered complete.
 The individual components of the application may be submitted early, in separate submissions, rather than all at the same time.

 - Any paper documentation must be converted into digital format and emailed to email@example.com.
 Scans, PDFs, email attachments, and clear cell pictures are acceptable.
 No hard copies of any application document are to be dropped off in the Dean's Office.

 - The progress and status of a candidate's application are communicated via Feedback Tab in the Tk20 (after submission is fully completed there, not just started).
 Applicants must check in Tk20 for updates and notifications.